-- Knocked off tooth: A knocked off tooth is usually broken at the gums.
+- Broken tooth: A knocked-off or broken tooth is usually broken at the gums.
 It can be painful as the nerves inside the tooth would be disturbed.
 It is best to use gauze to control the bleeding and an ice pack to alleviate the pain and swelling, if possible.
 Get in touch with a dentist within an hour of the incident.

 - Sports injuries: Sportsmen often face mouth injuries due to a fall or when sports equipment strikes them in the mouth.
 This could result in cracked teeth, chipping, injury to the gums, or even a broken tooth.
 The condition could get more complicated in case they have braces on.

 - Failed restorations: Sometimes, a poorly finished restoration, such as a filling, bonding, or a crown, could fail and put the tooth at risk.
 Seek attention from our highly trained dentists to handle such situations at the earliest.

 - Require Root Canal: When the tooth gets damaged due to deep cavities, our dentist will determine if the root canal can help save the tooth.
 If not, then we will have to go with tooth extraction.

 - Gum Disease: If you end up losing bone in your jaw due to gum disease or missing teeth, we recommend you get a dental bone graft procedure.
 With the help of Bone Grafting, the area where the bone is missing can be filled, offering a stable tooth structure.
 In some cases, this process is also used before the dental implant procedure.